velen2077/megadots/README.md

 ├── home                  # Home folder that contains a folder for each Home Manager user.
 │   └── velen2077         # My primary user, managed by Home Manager.
 │       ├── global        # Global Home Manager configs, all imported and applied to the user.
-│       └── optional      # Optional Home Manager configs, selectively imported per user.
+│       └── features      # Optional Home Manager configs, selectively imported per user.
 ├── modules               # Modules folder, containing a subfolder for both NixOS and Home Manager.
 │   ├── home-manager      # Custom-written and sharable Home Manager modules.
 │   └── nixos             # Custom-written and sharable NixOS modules.
-├── nixos                 # NixOS configs, containing a subfolder for each host and a config folder.
+├── hosts                 # NixOS configs, containing a subfolder for each host and a config folder.
-│   ├── config            # NixOS config files for system configs.
+│   ├── common            # NixOS config files for system configs.
-│   │   ├── global        # Global system configs, to apply on every system.
+│   │   ├── core          # Global system configs, to apply on every system.
 │   │   ├── optional      # Optional system configs, selectively imported per host.
 │   │   └── users         # Optional user settings to apply on selected systems with options.
-│   └── hosts             # NixOS hosts managed by megadots.
+│   └── nixos             # NixOS hosts managed by megadots.
 │       └── endgame       # The configuration for my primary desktop system.
 │       └── nixvm         # The configuration for my test VM.
 ├── overlays              # Overlays folder containing any patches or overrides.